 By around noon, we made it to the main city square.
 Now, you finally get some pictures of beautiful Prague!

 Darn it.
 When it's sunny I never like how pictures of myself turn out because I'm so squinty!
 However, it's nice to actually see a blue sky in my pictures!
-No more grey winter sky.
+No more gray winter sky.

 This statue is of a Martin Luther-type character who fought against the concept of selling indulgences.